 2. Generate emotion in the viewer

-For example, focusing on the eyes of one individual animal who is clearly very sad, distressed or scared will probably generate more empathy in the viewer in comparison with a video showing many animals, in which it’s harder to focus on the emotions of any one of them.
+For example, focusing on the eyes and expressions of one animal who is clearly very sad, distressed or scared will probably generate more empathy in the viewer than a video showing many animals from a distance.

 Many mobile users watch videos without sound or have difficulty to hear because of their location.
 This is why embedded (or hard-coded) captions are very helpful in videos that involve speaking or narrating.